If you think biking is only a warm weather pursuit, then you’re missing out on all the fun that is fat tire biking.

 You can take on much more difficult terrain more easily on a fat tire than on a traditional mountain bike.
 In fact, many long-time mountain bikers will tell you they ditched their mountain bike after experiencing a fat tire bike ride.

-In winter you can ride on the roads of Peninsula State Park, as well as any roads that are groomed for snowmobiling.
+Come winter, you can ride on the roads of Peninsula State Park as well as any roads that are groomed for snowmobiling.
 However, you can’t ride the fat bike on Sunset Trail when it’s groomed for snowmobiling.

-Newport State Park offers a special fat bike trail loop.
+Outside of Peninsula State Park, there are many winter riding opportunities around Door County.
+A favorite route includes the trails at Newport State Park, including a special fat bike trail loop.
 This trail is groomed in some sections, and offers about 5 miles of great trails in the state’s first designated wilderness park.

-- Keep the tire pressure around 10 psi.
+- Keep the tire pressure around 10 psi to allow for a comfortable ride and good tired grip.
 Anything higher will cause the tires to slip.
-The low pressure makes for a really comfortable ride.

 - Stay seated while climbing.
 Standing up and taking your weight off the rear tire will cause you to lose traction, especially in wet snow or sand.

-- In freezing temperatures, put a shot of alcohol in your water bottle to keep it from freezing.
+- If you’re of legal age, add a shot of alcohol to your water bottle to keep it from freezing and warm you up a bit.